 The beautiful coastline of the South West Peninsula is also an inspiration to me and presents a contrast to the sometimes, starkness of the moor.
 I also enjoy painting the more intimate aspects of the landscape, namely the seasonal profusion of wild flowers, hedgerows and trees.

 Further afield, my travels at home and abroad inspire me to capture my experiences in paint.

-The image dictates the medium and I use a variety of materials and styles depending on the nature of the image and the effect I want to create.
-Some of my paintings have been developed using acrylic paints with texture paste and found materials such as moorland grasses and sand.
-Supplementary oil pastels, pens and pencils are additionally used to achieve the desired effect.
-Other paintings depend on developing an image by superimposing translucent glazes of oil paint to produce a luminous and semi abstract painting.
-Colour is important to me and I enjoy experimenting with new ways of expressing the essence of the landscape in a less conventional palette.
+I use a range of media, the choice being dictated by the subject matter and the effect I want to create.
+Some paintings with acrylic media may incorporate the use of texture paste and found materials such as moorland grasses and sand, while others will include the addition of oil pastels, pens and pencils.
+In another approach I use oils to develop an image by superimposing translucent glazes of paint to produce a semi abstract painting.
+Colour is important to me and I enjoy experimenting with expressing the essence of the landscape in this way.

 More recently I have painted directly in the landscape using acrylic paint on paper to achieve a more abstracted style of painting.